wkdang/TRAX-SAPHANA/README.md

-# SAP HANA ARM Installation
+# TRAX - Provisionnement des serveurs
-This ARM template is used to install SAP HANA on a single VM running SUSE SLES 12 SP 2 or RedHat 7.2.
-It uses the Azure SKU for SAP. **We will be adding additional SKUs and Linux flavors in future Versions.** The template takes advantage of [Custom Script Extensions](https://github.com/Azure/azure-linux-extensions/tree/master/CustomScript) for the installation and configuration of the machine.
+This ARM template is used to install SAP HANA on a single VM running SUSE SLES 12 SP 3 for SAP. **We will be adding additional SKUs and Linux flavors in future Versions.** The template takes advantage of [Custom Script Extensions](https://github.com/Azure/azure-linux-extensions/tree/master/CustomScript) for the installation and configuration of the machine.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fwkdang%2FTRAX-SAPHANA%2Fmaster%2Fazuredeploy.json)
 ## Machine Info